TravisWheelerLab/sufr/README.md

 ```

 Next, determine the start positions of the suffixes starting from the first character and going to the end, which is noted with an appended `$`.
-The suffix array for the preceding sequence is as follows:
+The unsorted suffix array for the preceding sequence is as follows:

 ```
 [ 0, 1, 2, 3, 4, 5, 6, 7, 8 ]